suurjaak/h3sed/README.md

 Attributes can be copied from one hero and pasted to another.

+Hero data can be exported as HTML or spreadsheet.

 Supports savegames from Shadow of Death and Horn of the Abyss.

 Downloads at https://suurjaak.github.io/h3sed.